A Regional Approach to Sustainable Energy

 Mr. Kelley comes to the Coalition with significant expertise leading renewable energy efforts including solar, landfill gas to energy, and “Carbon Free Water by 2015” initiatives.
 The role of the Executive Director is intended to help progress the Coalitions’ goal of implementing a biosolids processing facility(ies) that maximizes energy production while significantly reducing the carbon footprint of current biosolids management practices.

 BAB2E is developing biosolids to energy approaches which diversify biosolids management options to include alternatives which will benefit San Francisco Bay Area communities, the environment and our economy.
 Read more in the November 2013 “BAB2E Update” newsletter.

 For information on the Bay Area Biosolids to Energy Project and Coalition, please click here.

 BAB2E secured close to $1 Million through the California Energy Commission’s PIER program and is seeking funding through the Department of Energy (DOE).
 Water Environment Research Foundation (WERF) is under contract to provide independent peer review through a panel of independent industry researchers and specialists.

-Advocacy for state and federal policy and regulations to incentivize and accelerate B2E technology innovation and deployment.
-In 2012, BAB2E offered language for the following:
+Advocacy for state and federal funding, policy and regulations to incentivize and accelerate B2E technology innovation and deployment continued in 2013: